 Scuba Diving: No, you can’t skip the courses, but you can go Snuba Diving.
 Snuba is a similar concept, but it requires zero experience and only a short lesson before entering the water.
-It’s a ton of fun, and offers you the chance to stay below the surface and see more fish for a longer period of time.
-Check out this video to understand it better or call them at 1-877-867-7433 with questions.
+It’s a ton of fun and offers you the chance to stay below the surface and see more fish for a longer period of time.
+Check out this video to understand it better.

 If you feel like you have the energy, definitely try to squeeze in a trip to Haleakala.
-Because it takes a decent chunk of time to drive up and down, I recommend taking a guided sunrise tour to the 10,000 foot summit (if you don’t mind waking up about 2am), or doing a more immersive Haleakala guided tour that also includes stops like Iao Valley and the Haleakala Ranch Overlook.
+Because it takes a decent chunk of time to drive up and down, I recommend taking a guided sunrise tour to the 10,000-foot summit (if you don’t mind waking up about 2 am).
 Meals and comfy seating are included, and since you’re not doing the driving, you can get plenty of relaxation time while also enjoying the marvelous views from the oversized shuttle windows.
 Either way, it’s epic.
 Lots of cool stuff to see going up and coming down, too.
 Kula is BEAUTIFUL, and Makawao has great shopping.

 See you soon, Your Hawaii Ohana

 Thank you, Natalie Brown Photography, for most of the photos.
 MAHALO!